Introduction

 <img src="hello.png" />

-.
+Please read carefully this document to understand the syntactic differences from JSX.
 These differences are necessary because C++ is a weakly typed language while Javascript is a dynamically typed language.

 CPX represents objects